xxfoundation/elixxir-docs/end_to_end.md

    * ownership proof
    * SIDH public key

-The Encrypted Format message is in turn encapsulated by the Base Format message's "Payload" field and contains one other field containing a diffiehellman public key.
+The Encrypted Format message is encrypted and then MAC'ed, the ciphertext and MAC output is then encapsulated by the Base Format message's "Payload" field and contains one other field containing a diffiehellman public key.

    * Payload
    * DHPublicKey